Grant Applications for 2020

 These awards included :

-- The Australian International Opera Awards recipient received a grant of £3,000
+- The Australian International Opera Awards recipient received a grant of £3,000 to assist their study costs at the Royal College of Music Opera School

 - The 2nd prize winner in the Joan Sutherland & Richard Bonynge Foundation Bel Canto Award was awarded a performance platform with us in London.